jaythequant/kucoin-cli/README.md

 - Fully implemented margin trading features

 #### Why [KuCoin](https://www.kucoin.com/)?
-- **For U.S. based customer this is one of the last remaining "chaotic" exchanges**
+- _**For U.S. based customer this is one of the last remaining "chaotic" exchanges**_
 - Industry low transactions fees
-- High liquidity across coins and a wide offering shitcoins for speculation
+- High liquidity across coins and a wide offering of shitcoins
 - Frequent additions of speculative coins
 - Among the least regulated exchanges